karekkhaleb/SendIT/README.md

 > The api is hosted at https://glacial-headland-62518.herokuapp.com/

+# App Description
+> This app will provide parcel Devilery features to the clients
+> You pay based on the weight of your parcel

 ## Running the api Locally

 * clone the repo or download the zip